 Sorry, you must log in to save an item.

-French braids are one of the most classic types of plaits—but creating one can be challenging.
-One thing’s for certain, though: the French braid won’t be going out of style any time soon.
-So, if you want to learn how to create this kind of braided hairstyle, you’re in the right place.
-We’re staring instructions for French braiding hair along with styling tips to take your French braid to the next level.
+French braids are one of the most classic kinds of plaits—but creating one can be challenging.
+One thing’s for certain though: the French braid hairstyle won’t be going out of style any time soon.
+Whether you’re going back to in-person work or having a socially distanced girls’ night out, a French braid is fit for just about any occasion.
+So, if you want to learn how to create this type of braided hairstyle, you’re in the right place.
+We’re sharing step-by-step instructions for French braiding hair along with styling tips to take your French braid to the next level.

-Follow our step-by-step tutorial below for creating a classic French braid.
+Follow our step-by-step tutorial below to weave a classic French braid.

-Step 1: Brush your hair.
 One of the most stressful parts of braiding is encountering tiny knots that cause you to have to start all over.
-To save yourself time and effort, remove any tangles with a brush before you begin French braiding.
+To save yourself time and effort, remove any tangles with a brush before you begin braiding.

-Step 2: Divide the hair at your hairline into three sections.
-To give yourself enough length to work with, gather hair at your hair line in three smell sections.
+To give yourself enough length to work with, gather three small sections of hair at your hairline.
 Hold the right section in your right hand, the left section in your left hand, and the middle section between your thumb and forefinger of either hand.

-Step 3: Make your first stitch.
-To begin your braid, cross the right section over the middle section, followed by the left section over the right section, which is now really the middle section.
-Be sure to smooth each section as you go to prevent any lumps and bumps along the way.
+Begin your braid by crossing the right section over the middle section, followed by the left section over the right section, which is now really the middle section.
+Be sure to smooth each section as you go to prevent any lumps and bumps forming along the way.

-Step 5: Repeat until the ends.
 Continue this back and forth process all the way down to the ends of your hair.
-Once you reach the ends, fasten your braid with a miniature elastic.
+When there’s no more hair to add to your braid, you can simply weave a traditional three-strand braid.
+Once you reach the ends, fasten your braid with an elastic.

 If you want to learn how to make your French braid look even better, keep scrolling for a few super-simple ways to perk up your plaits.

-1. Add some volume.
-Fuller-looking braids are totally gorgeous.
-If you want to add the look of volume to your French braid, use your fingers or a rat tail comb to gently tug at each weave of your braid.
-When pulling, be sure to not pull too hard, as this can cause your braid to actually unravel.
-If in the process a strand or two pops out of place, don’t stress it!
-Slightly undone braids are in these days.
-What’s more, if you only want to tug at some weaves but not others, that’s totally OK, too.
-Remember: effortless, undone braids are super-chic and of the moment.
+If you want to add some volume to your French braid, use your fingers or comb to gently tug at each weave of your braid.
+When pulling, be sure to not tug too hard, as this can cause your braid to unravel.
+If in the process a strand or two pops out of place, don’t stress.
+Slightly undone hairstyles are in these days.
+What’s more, if you only want to pancake (that's what this technique is actually called) some weaves and not others, that’s totally okay too.
+Effortless, undone braids are super chic and of the moment.

-2. Embrace boho vibes.
-If you love all things Boho and you’re looking for ways add a touch of glam to your French braid, pick up a pack of hair rings from your local beauty store.
-To incorporate these small rings into your French braid, slip one around a few strands before moving between each stitch.
-What you’ve probably only seen on your favorite celebrities and famous beauty gurus can now be part of your everyday hairstyling routine, too!
+If you love all things boho and you’re looking for ways to add a touch of glam to your French braid, pick up a pack of hair rings.
+To incorporate these small rings into your French braid, slip one around a few strands of hair before moving between each stitch.